PRNicovich/HouseProjects/README.md

 ## Folding Table
 Work table with collapse-able legs.
 Light weight and reasonable size for various assembly and light construction projects.
+Inspiration from https://www.thedesignconfidential.com/2011/05/free-woodworking-plans-to-build-a-fabulous-folding-table/.
+Some alterations to hopefully have a stronger and stiffer construction, though balance between expanded height and required length is different.

 Straightforward 1x construction with 1/2" ply top.
 Makes a lightweight and sturdy table that's not too difficult to carry.
 The legs fold under the top for storage.